Sakul/SRE/README.md

 > * If no customers even noticed the back ends going down and the other 86 server instances are shouldering the load with no problems, then there’s no crisis here
 > * If the outage cause losing serious amounts of money for every minute those servers are down, then there’s a crisis

-This idea holds true even when we do talk about more traditional component-based monitoring.
-If you find out that the database server is running at 50% CPU load, is that good or bad?
-If it goes up to 90% is that better or worse?
-If the service is running fine and the users are happy, 90% might be great because it means we've considerably improved our resource utilization.
-But if they were complaining with how slow your application was running at 50% CPU load, 90% is not likely to be an improvement.

 ### Reframing #2: Appropriate levels of reliability
 100% reliable is almost never the right goal, we don't really need things to be 100% reliable.
 And in fact, 100% reliable isn't often possible.